Debenture: Security in different jurisdictions

 In the United States, debenture refers specifically to an unsecured corporate bond, i.e. a bond that does not have a certain line of income or piece of property or equipment to guarantee repayment of principal upon the bond's maturity.
-Where security is provided for loan stocks or bonds in the US, they are termed 'mortgage bonds'.
+Where security is provided for loan stocks or bonds in the US, they are termed "mortgage bonds".

-However, in the United Kingdom a debenture is usually secured.
+In the United Kingdom a debenture is usually secured.

 In Canada, a debenture refers to a secured loan instrument where security is generally over the debtor's credit, but security is not pledged to specific assets.
-Like other secured debts, the debenture gives the debtor priority status over unsecured creditors in a bankruptcy; however debt instruments where security is pledged to specific assets (such as a bond) receive a higher priority status in a bankruptcy than do debentures.
+Like other secured debts, the debenture gives the debtor priority status over unsecured creditors in a bankruptcy.

-In Asia, if repayment is secured by a charge over land, the loan document is called a mortgage; where repayment is secured by a charge against other assets of the company, the document is called a debenture; and where no security is involved, the document is called a note or 'unsecured deposit note'.
+In Asia, if repayment is secured by a charge over land, the loan document is called a mortgage; where repayment is secured by a charge against other assets of the company, the document is called a debenture; and where no security is involved, the document is called a note or "unsecured deposit note".